Skip to main content

 Overview

-As a leader in bridging the gap between research and industry in machine learning, I have led projects and developed algorithms for the largest companies in the world.
-More importantly, I have built algorithms that have meaningful impacts - from helping people walk to noninvasively monitoring glucose.
+How do we build technology we can trust?
+Brinnae Bent is on a mission to explore this question through her work in education, research, public engagement, and collaboration with high-impact companies.
+As a leader in bridging the gap between research and industry, Brinnae has led projects and developed algorithms for the largest companies in the world.
+More importantly, she has built algorithms that have meaningful impacts - from helping people walk to non-invasively monitoring glucose to building tools for wildlife conservation.

 Executive in Residence in the Engineering Graduate and Professional Programs · 2024 - Present Engineering Graduate and Professional Programs, Pratt School of Engineering